emsejournal/openscience/registered-reports_guide.md

 # Material/objects (required)
 Describe any material that you plan to use, be specific on whether you developed it (and how) or whether it is already defined (e.g., a standard myers-briggs-type indicator)

 **Example**: For sick days, we recruit the medical records from sick bay (ethics approval pending).
 For efficiency, we conduct standard interviews with the superior officer and crew members.
-The questions are the following: / can be found on the Web site / Appendix Furthermore, we observe their performance during a simulated task.
+The questions are the following: / can be found on the Web site / Appendix.
+Furthermore, we observe their performance during a simulated task.

 # Tasks (optional)
 If you use tasks, describe them, how they were designed or from where they are taken and why they are suitable to evaluate the hypotheses / research question

-**Example**: For effectiveness of the crew members, we ask them to sweep a class 2 nebular.
+**Example**: For effectiveness of the crew members, we ask them to sweep a class 2 nebula.
 We simulate an error in the primary sensory array.
 Crew members should then run a level 3 diagnostic to spot the error, fix the error, and complete the sweep of the nebular.
 We measure the time to (i) spot that there is an error, (ii) decide on the correct diagnostic protocol, (iii) fix the error, and (iv) complete the sweep.

 # Participants/Subjects/sample (required)
 Describe how and why you select the sample.
-When you conduct a meta analysis, describe the primary studies / work on which you base your meta analysis
+When you conduct a meta analysis, describe the primary studies / work on which you base your meta analysis.

 **Example**: We recruit crew members from the science department on a voluntary basis.
 They are our targeted population.

 # Execution Plan (required)
 Describe the experimental protocol.

-**Example**: Each crew member needs to sign the informed consent and agreement to process his or her data according to GDPR.
+**Example**: Each crew member needs to sign the informed consent and agreement to process their data according to GDPR.
 Then, we conduct the interviews.
 Afterwards, participants need to complete the simulated task.

 # Analysis Plan (required)
 ## Descriptive statistics